 The “Made in Pa.” and “Hard Faith” categories are near and dear to Folmar.
 “I grew up in Pennsylvania and have fallen in love with the beauty and culture that it offers.
 We feature this category in order to both show off our great state, while also promoting the prospect of filming here,” he said.

-Folmar said he “invented and copyrighted” Hard Faith and he’s made several films in the genre, including "Generational Sins" and the upcoming “Shooting Heroin.”
+Folmar said he “invented and trademarked” Hard Faith and he’s made several films in the genre, including "Generational Sins" and the upcoming “Shooting Heroin.”

 Veritas Film Festival is in its second year.
 The festival was held last year in Philipsburg, Pa. and drew filmmakers from around the country and the world.